List of prisoners with whole life orders

-Other criminals such as David Copeland have had their an initial minimum sentences increased.
-His trial judge recommended a minimum of 30 years, but this was eventually increased to a minimum of 50 years by the High Court.
-Copeland can only be released after 50 years if considered not to be dangerous at that point.
-This is set to keep him imprisoned until at least 2049 and the age of 73.
+Several prisoners serving whole-life sentences have challenged the legality of whole-life sentences in the High Court or European Court of Human Rights.
+These include Jeremy Bamber and Gary Vinter, whose second legal challenge to the European Court of Human Rights was successful, although the High Court later ruled that whole-life sentences could still be issued as long as they were reviewed within 25 years.
+Arthur Hutchinson has challenged his sentence several times in both the High Court and the European Court of Human Rights, but has been unsuccessful each time.

-Several prisoners serving whole life sentences have challenged the legality of whole life sentences in the High Court or European Court of Human Rights.
-These include Jeremy Bamber and Gary Vinter, whose second legal challenge to the European Court of Human Rights was successful, although the High Court later ruled that whole life sentences could still be issued as long as they were reviewed within 25 years.
-Arthur Hutchinson has challenged his sentence at least four times in both the High Court and the European Court of Human Rights, but has been unsuccessful each time.
+Despite the fact that ministers can no longer decide when or if a life sentence prisoner can be considered for parole, they still retain the power to release a prisoner during their sentences on compassionate grounds.
+This normally includes cases only when a prisoner is incapacitated, seriously ill or of great age.

-Despite the fact that ministers can no longer set sentences they still retain the power to release a prisoner during their sentences on compassionate grounds, normally exercised only when a prisoner is terminally ill.
 Several months before ministers were stripped of their powers to set minimum sentences, the High Court also stripped ministers of their power to overrule the Parole Board's decision that a life sentence prisoner can be paroled.

 Imposed by Home Secretaries

-Successive Home Secretaries are known to have imposed whole life orders for at least 23 murderers between 1983 and 2002 (note, this list is incomplete).
+Successive Home Secretaries are known to have imposed whole-life orders for at least 23 murderers between 1983 and 2002 (note, this list is incomplete).
 In 2002, a former Junior Home Office Minister during the 1980s, Douglas Hogg, admitted to setting 600 tariffs between 1986 and 1989 on behalf of the Home Secretary.

 Sentenced by judges

-Since the European Court of Human Rights decision, only trial judges and the High Court have had the power to impose a whole life order.
-In that time, there have been at least 63 instances of trial judges recommending that an offender should never be released.
+Since the European Court of Human Rights decision, only trial judges and the High Court have had the power to impose a whole-life order.
+In that time, there have been at least 64 instances of trial judges recommending that an offender should never be released.

-Several of these prisoners have had their whole life tariffs reduced on appeal by the High Court.
+Several of these prisoners have had their whole-life tariffs reduced on appeal by the High Court.